github/branch-deploy/docs/usage.md

 6. The lock is claimed and now only the user who claimed it can deploy
 7. The user runs `.deploy noop` to get a preview of their changes
 8. All looks good so the user runs `.deploy` and ships their code to production from their branch

+    > If anything goes wrong, the user can run `.deploy main` to rollback to the `main` branch

 9. After an hour or so, all looks good so they merge their changes to the `main` branch
 10. Upon merging, they comment on their merged pull request `.unlock` to remove the lock
 11. Done!